envoyproxy/gateway/docs/latest/user/rate-limit.md

 ## Rate limit distinct users

-Here is an example of a rate limit implemented by the application developer to limit distinct users who can be differntiated based on the value in the `x-user-id` header.
+Here is an example of a rate limit implemented by the application developer to limit distinct users who can be differentiated based on the value in the `x-user-id` header.
 Here, user `one` (recognised from the traffic flow using the header `x-user-id` and value `one`) will be rate limited at 3 requests/hour and so will user `two` (recognised from the traffic flow using the header `x-user-id` and value `two`).